 The program for candidates in the M. S. Ed.
-Students with Disabilities program consists of seminar, major paper and Students with Disabilities program e-portfolio.
+Students with Disabilities program consists of required courses for the specific programs, seminar, major paper and Students with Disabilities program e-portfolio.

-The program provides a broad base of knowledge and experience to enable students to teach at risk, English Language Learners [ELL] with intellectual disabilities, learning disabilities, emotional disturbance, autism, physical disabilities, and multiple disabilities in special education or inclusive settings.
-The individual courses are designed to develop certain knowledge, dispositions, and skills required to meet Common Core Learning Standards in English Language Arts (ELA) and Math and NYS standards for Social Studies and Next Generation standards in Science.
+The program provides a broad base of knowledge and experience to enable students to teach at risk, intellectual disabilities, learning disabilities, emotional disturbance, autism, physical disabilities, and multiple disabilities in special education or inclusive settings.
+The individual courses are designed to develop certain knowledge, dispositions, and skills required to meet Next Generation Learning Standards in English Language Arts (ELA), Math and Science and NYS standards for Social Studies.
 Students are expected to consult with the Program Director regarding courses and progress.

-Course participants are responsible for giving evidence of having acquired the required competencies and met standards through periodic performance reviews, e-portfolio, completion of course and program requirements and for maintaining a B or better average in course work.
+Course participants are responsible for giving evidence of meeting course objectives and standards through periodic performance reviews, e-portfolio, completion of course and program requirements and for maintaining a B or better average in course work.